baldmaan/baldmaan/README.md

 ## About Me

-I am a motivated Frontend Developer with over 1 year of commercial experience in Angular and React, and more than 2 years of hands-on experience with Angular.
-I specialize in web design using Figma and translating designs into frontend applications.
-I hold a Bachelor's degree in Automatic Control and Robotics Engineering from Poznan University of Technology.
+Motivated Frontend Developer with over 1 year of commercial experience in Angular and React, and more than 2 years of hands-on experience with Angular in personal projects.

+Co-owner of studilla.com - social networking portal for students with features such as AI-powered tester, calendar or job board dedicated to students.

+Skilled in creating web designs using Figma and translating them into frontend applications using Angular, along with state management through NgRx and RxJS.
+Experienced in collaborating on backend development tasks using Spring.

+Holding a Bachelor's degree in Automatic Control and Robotics Engineering from Poznan University of Technology.

 ---